Finding the lowest-cost 529 savings plans

-The study examines all direct-sold 529 plans, with data compiled from the fee tables that are part of the official program disclosures.
-(Advisor-sold plans generally have much more complex fee structures and are not included.)
-The study also excludes the ‘no-fee’ bank CD options and insurance-backed guaranteed options found in several of the plans.
-Costs include all account maintenance and investment management fees, including the expense ratios of the underlying investments in the plans’ investment portfolios.
+The study excludes the ‘no-fee’ bank CD options and insurance-backed guaranteed options found in several 529 plans.
+Costs include all account maintenance and investment management fees, including the expense ratios of the investments in the 529 plans’ investment portfolios.

-It is important to look not just at the highest- and lowest-cost options, however, but their spread and their average.
-Just because a plan has one or two inexpensive options does not mean that every option has the same cost nor does it mean that the right investment for you would be the least expensive.
-Looking at the cost outliers and their means together gives a better picture of which plans are providing the greatest value to their participants.
+Expenses can vary among 529 plan portfolios, so it is important to look at the highest- and lowest-cost options and their spread and their average.
+Looking at the cost outliers and their means together gives a better picture of which 529 plans are providing the greatest value to investors.

-Fees and expenses can have a significant impact on a college-savings fund.
-If the annual return of the underlying investments in Plan A is 7 percent, and the plan manager charges a fee of 20 basis points, or 0.2 percent, an investment of $5,000 today will grow to be worth $16,340 in 18 years.
-If Plan B uses the same underlying investments, but charges a management fee of 40 basis points, that same $5,000 investment will grow to $15,798, or $542 (3.4 percent) less than Plan A. The difference can be even larger if Plan A uses less-expensive underlying investments (e.g., index funds) than Plan B.
+Fees and expenses can have a significant impact on how much an investor is able to save in a 529 plan.
+The fees reduce the return on investment.
+For example, If the annual return on the underlying investments in Plan A is 7%, and the plan manager charges a fee of 20 basis points, or 0.2%, an investment of $5,000 today will grow to be worth $16,340 in 18 years, $560 less than the same investment with no fees.
+If Plan B uses the same underlying investments, but charges a management fee of 40 basis points, that same $5,000 investment will grow to $15,798, or $542 (3.4%) less than Plan A. The difference may be even larger if Plan A uses lower-cost investments (e.g., index funds) than Plan B.

 However, fees should not be the only factor in selecting a 529 plan.
-The more important figure is the NET performance of your 529 account after all costs.
-Plan and individual investment selection will have the greatest impact on 529 participant returns.
-State tax and other benefits are also important factors.
+The more important figure is the net performance of a 529 plan account after all costs.
+In some cases, a 529 plan with high fees and high returns may be a better option than a 529 plan with low fees and low returns.

 Lowest-cost 529 plans

-Taking the average cost of the investments used in the fee study, Sasvingforcollege.com found that average costs declined over the past six months by 1.1%.
-However, there are significant disparities in the costs of the plans.
-For example, three states have zero-cost investment options (excluding bank and non-market listed securities), typically cash equivalent or principal-protected options, in Florida, Louisiana, and Utah.
+Florida and Louisiana have zero-cost investment options (excluding bank and non-market listed securities), which typically include cash equivalent or principal-protected options.
 The lowest average cost on a theoretical $10,000 investment was in the Louisiana START Saving Program, at $152 on average.
 None of the five lowest-cost plans – again, on average – charge an annual account fee by default.
-However, three of those plans are available exclusively to in-state residents.
+Three of the lowest-cost plans are available exclusively to in-state residents.

 † Available to in-state residents only

-At the opposite end of the spectrum, the Achieve Montana plan had, on average, the highest average costs for its investment options with a cost of $1,244 on a theoretical $10,000 investment.
-The USAA plan, a costly plan according to our study, was also rated the 2nd best performing plan over a 10-year period.
-So it is important to consider cost vs. performance when evaluating plans.
-With this in mind, the following were the highest-cost plans according to their, 'Approximate cost of $10,000 investment' table, on average.
+At the opposite end of the spectrum, the Achieve Montana plan had, on average, the highest average costs for its investment options with a cost of $1,246 on a theoretical $10,000 investment.

 § – Annual fee may be waived under certain conditions (e.g. state residency)